KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 3. No image found.
 4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Deprecated: Found `new Buffer(` in file `alexaRunner.babel.js`: This is deprecated.
+Please update: https://nodejs.org/api/buffer.html.
-5. Recommendation: Found `XMLHttpRequest` in file `alexaRunner.babel.js`: Replace it with built-in fetch.
+6. Recommendation: Found `XMLHttpRequest` in file `alexaRunner.babel.js`: Replace it with built-in fetch.
-6. Recommendation: Found `new Date()` in file `node_helper.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+7. Recommendation: Found `new Date()` in file `node_helper.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-7. Recommendation: Found `XMLHttpRequest` in file `runDirectives.js`: Replace it with built-in fetch.
+8. Recommendation: Found `XMLHttpRequest` in file `runDirectives.js`: Replace it with built-in fetch.
-8. The branch name is 'master'.
+9. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-AlexaControl by JoChef2](https://github.com/JoChef2/MMM-AlexaControl)